 Third, opt for ergonomic, padded crochet hooks.
 Crocheting can be tiring on the “fingies” (as our toddler calls them), and heaven knows you’ll need to conserve finger strength for endless diaper changes!

 In all seriousness, though, these special hooks are worth it and will make your crochet journey happier.
-(Click here to see nice deals on ergonomic hooks.
+(Use this affiliate link to see nice deals on ergonomic hooks.
 I wish we’d bought our hooks there because we paid a whole lot more than that!)

 Fourth, let’s be real: You may crochet the best dress or booties (or in this case, star bunting) in the world, and it’s possible it will never get worn.
 In fact, the more beautiful and time-intensive a crafted item is, the less likely a harried parent usually is to put his or her baby into it!